rmastand/MODProducer/README.md

 - The first step is to download ROOT files from the CMS server.
 You can start the download process using the Python script `download.py`.
 This script takes two arguments:

     1. a path to a file which contains a list of links to ROOT files to download from the CERN server (one link per line).
 You will probably need to manually create this and place it in the ```file_paths``` folder.
 There are many examples in ```file_paths/samples```; the number at the end of each sample is the record number and going to http://opendata.cern.ch/record/# will tell you what year this dataset is from.
-This example will use a 2011 sample. ```Jet_21.txt```.
+This example will use a 2011 sample: ```Jet_21.txt```.
     2. a destination path to write the files to.
 Note that the ROOT files are each ~1 GB, so make sure that the destination has enough storage to hold all of the files you're trying to download.

     ```